2003 Phnom Penh riots: Aftermath

 The Thai government closed the country's border with Cambodia following the riots, but only to Thai and Cambodian nationals.
 The border was re-opened on 21 March 2003, following the Cambodian government's payment of US$6 million compensation for the destruction of the Thai embassy.
 In a 2006 rally against Thai Prime Minister Thaksin Shinawatra, several influential Thai diplomats, including former ambassador to the UN Asda Jayanama and former ambassador to Vietnam Supapong Jayanama, alleged that only half of the compensation was actually paid.
 The Thai Ministry of Foreign Affairs has denied this accusation.
 The Cambodian government also agreed to compensate individual Thai businesses for the losses which they had suffered, to be negotiated separately.

-Shortly after the riots, a wave of arrests which totalled more than 150 persons was criticized by human rights groups, highlighting irregularities in the procedures and denial by the authorities to monitor their detention conditions.
+Shortly after the riots, a wave of arrests which totalled more than 150 persons happened, which drew criticism by human rights groups who highlighted irregularities in procedures and denial by authorities to monitor their detention conditions.
 The owner of Beehive Radio, Mam Sonando, and Chan Sivutha, Editor-in-Chief of Reaksmei Angkor, were both arrested without warrants, charged with incitement to commit a crime, incitement to discrimination and announcement of false information.
 They were later on released on bail and no trial was ever held.